 I come from a large Catholic family and grew up in the suburbs of Chicago, but my teaching vocation has taken me to other parts of the country, including San Diego, CA and Milwaukee, WI, where I’ve been blessed with many rewarding experiences at the high school and middle school levels.
 Having been an English major, I find inspiration in great works of literature but also have strengths teaching religion in Catholic schools and parishes, where I have modeled meaningful prayer opportunities, including weekly “miracles and mystics” journal reflections, sacred art Scripture studies, days of recollection, and monthly service outreach at a local food pantry.
 Furthering my ministry efforts, I organized a faculty service day, sponsored/instructed Confirmation candidates, and co-facilitated Confirmation and Lenten retreats.
 My relationship with Jesus in the Eucharist and a daily devotion to the Blessed Virgin Mary bring life and hope to my Faith.
 During summers off, I enjoy travelling and was fortunate to have attended the Beatification of Pope John Paul II and visited the miraculous spring at the Shrine of Our Lady of Lourdes in France – both trips afforded me invaluable spiritual encounters.
 I also enjoy attending classical music concerts in Millennium Park, visiting art museums, biking along the lakefront, spending time with my nieces and nephews, or simply enjoying a good cup of coffee with family and friends.

 Mrs. Walther is from Nashville, TN but currently resides in St. Louis, MO with her husband.
 She received her Bachelor’s in Social Work from Trevecca Nazarene University and her Master’s in Social Work from Southern Adventist University.
-She has a multitude of experiences in creating and finding resources to assist with diverse populations.
+She is currently licensed in the state of Missouri and has a multitude of experiences in creating and finding resources to assist with diverse populations.
 She has studied two years of Latin in high school and attended Vinculum as sous chef.

 David Bonagura teaches Latin and theology at Regis High School in New York City, is an Adjunct Professor of Classical Languages at St. Joseph’s Seminary in Yonkers, and an Adjunct Professor of Theology at Catholic Distance University.
 He is the author of Steadfast in Faith: Catholicism and the Challenges of Secularism and Staying with the Catholic Church: Trusting God’s Plan of Salvation.